gpad/pomodoro/README.md

 ## TODO

-- Emit a sound at the end of count down
 - Distribute as a single script (escript)
 - Give the ability to change the countdown
 - Show a progress bar